 Sitting directly between the oven and mouthpiece, the Flavor Chamber allows you to infuse your vapor with your favorite herbs, or load with herbs to coat them in the sticky residue from your session.

-I like to leave it empty so the vapor cools easily, and then scrape the insides of the chamber to reclaim the oils.
+I like to leave it empty so the vapor cools easily, and then scrape the insides of the chamber to reclaim the residues.

 No matter how you decide to use it, the Flavor Chamber is new to the game, opening up some creative options for your vaporizing experience.
 It’s a versatile value-add you won’t find elsewhere.